HarmonyOS: Historic data

 In the third quarter of 2023, HarmonyOS captured a 3% share of the global smartphone market and 13% within China, despite Huawei's limitation to LTE at the time.
 At the launch of HarmonyOS 4 in August 2023, it was noted that the operating system had been integrated into over 700 million devices.
 By January 18, 2024, during Huawei's HarmonyOS Ecology Conference in China, this number had risen to over 800 million devices, as reported by Huawei.

 In the first quarter of 2024, HarmonyOS reached a 4% market share globally and captured 17% of the Chinese market, surpassing iOS to become the second largest mobile platform domestically, as reported by Counterpoint Research on May 25, 2024.
 During the HDC 2024 keynote conference, it was announced that HarmonyOS had reached 900 million active users on June 21, 2024.

 On October 22, 2024, Huawei announced at its HarmonyOS NEXT 5 event that the HarmonyOS platform had 1 billion active users.
 In the first quarter of 2025, HarmonyOS increased its market share globally to 5%; it also held 19% of the Chinese market, an increase of 2 percentage points over the same quarter in 2024.

+From the second quarter of 2025 to the first quarter of 2026, HarmonyOS maintained a stable global market share at 4% in line with the rest of 2024, as Huawei recovered in Q3 2025 from a short slump in the second quarter during the Pura 80 series era.
+For 2025, HarmonyOS attained a market share of 18% on average in the mainland Chinese mobile market (a slight increase on 2024), making it the second largest mobile operating system behind Android with, on average, 67% and ahead of iOS at, on average, 15% market share in China, according to Counterpoint.